Taking care of your mouth helps prevent problems such as dental bleeding, gingivitis (gum disease) and halitosis (bad breath).

 Halitosis is the medical name for bad breath.

 The most common cause of bad breath is tiny food particles trapped in your teeth and mouth.
 When the natural bacteria in your mouth break down these tiny bits of food, a foul smelling gas is released.
 This causes bad breath.
 Good oral hygiene helps prevent bad breath.

-Other factors that can cause bad breath include strong-flavoured foods, such as garlic and onion, and smoking.
+Certain medical conditions can also cause bad breath.
+Other factors causing bad breath include strong-flavoured foods, such as garlic and onion, and smoking.

-The best way to get rid of bad breath is to floss regularly, clean your teeth twice a day and drink plenty of water.
+The best way to get rid of bad breath is to floss regularly, clean your teeth twice a day (including your tounge) and drink plenty of water.